District 70 History

 In 2011 two new Divisions in Oxley and Lachlan were introduced.
 The split of Northern into Northern and Oxley was intended to make the Areas in the far north more manageable and the introduction of Lachlan was necessary because of the great growth in Central (especially in the CBD) and Phillip Divisions.

-District 70 today is a tribute to the thousands of members who have passed through its Clubs in the last 50 years and who have contributed in their own ways to the growth and establishment of Toastmasters as the leading communication and leadership training organisation in New South Wales and ACT.
+These new Districts are a tribute to the thousands of members who have passed through the Clubs in District 70 in the last 50 years and who have contributed in their own ways to the growth and establishment of Toastmasters as the leading communication and leadership training organisation in New South Wales and ACT.

 This history has been compiled, revised and added to over many years.
 Our thanks are extended to those who made their records available, contributed research, and wrote and edited the material.
 In particular, thanks go to Wal Roberts, Ray Toyer, Peter Leney, John Fairman, Gary Wilson, Elizabeth Wilson and Geoff Wood.